Crowbar (wrestler)

-Christopher Ford (born March 4, 1974) is an American professional wrestler, best known for his tenure in World Championship Wrestling under the ring name Crowbar, where he was a one time Hardcore Champion, a one time World Tag Team Champion with David Flair and a one time Cruiserweight Champion, which he held jointly with Daffney.
-He, Jerry Lynn and Christopher Daniels are the only wrestlers in history to have wrestled for World Wrestling Federation, World Championship Wrestling, Extreme Championship Wrestling, Total Nonstop Action Wrestling, Ring Of Honor and All Elite Wrestling.
-He currently performs on the independent circuit either as The Timeless One, Crowbar or Devon Storm.
+Christopher Ford (born March 4, 1974), better known by the ring name Crowbar, is an American professional wrestler performing on the independent circuit.
+He is best known for his tenure in World Championship Wrestling (WCW), where he was a one-time Hardcore Champion, a one-time World Tag Team Champion with David Flair, and a one-time Cruiserweight Champion, which he held jointly with Daffney.
+He, Jerry Lynn and Christopher Daniels are the only wrestlers in history to have wrestled for World Wrestling Federation (WWF), World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), Total Nonstop Action Wrestling (TNA), Ring Of Honor (ROH), and All Elite Wrestling (AEW).

 Professional wrestling career

 Early career (1992–1997)

 While attending college, Ford began training under "Iron" Mike Sharpe.
 After completing his training, he began wrestling on the independent circuit under the ring name Devon Storm and formed a successful tag team known as The Extreme with Ace Darling.
 In November 1994, Storm took part in a tournament for the NWA World Heavyweight Championship, vacated by Shane Douglas; he lost to Tracy Smothers in the first round.
 After a few years on the indies, Storm wrestled in about 30 matches in Extreme Championship Wrestling in 1996, including losing to Taz via countout at Hostile City Showdown, 2 Cold Scorpio at November to Remember in a loser leaves town match, and Balls Mahoney at Holiday Hell.
 In 1996, he had four matches in WCW as Dangerous Devon Storm, including a match against Konnan for the United States Championship.